wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 | 67039902990000045 | Declined  | Transaction is Declined (failed 3D authentication) |
 | 67039902990000011	| Declined  | Transaction is Declined (3D authentication successful, but insufficient funds) |

+## Bancontact QR

+Unfortunatley it is not possible to test with Bancontact QR.
+However, you will still be able to place live test transactions (e.g. 0,01 EUR amounts) to be visible in your [MultiSafepay Control](https://merchant.multisafepay.com/)

 ## BankTransfer

 MultiSafepay provides a test platform for bank transfer transactions.
 By entering a test IBAN you will be able to simulate the outcome of the transaction.